A fire in a static caravan or lodge can be a very frightening experience and will likely cause extensive damage to your holiday home.

 Fireproof bags or pouches made from flame-retardant material will help protect your important documents or valuables in case of a fire.

 Fire safety tips for your static caravan or lodge

 - Choose a safety-conscious caravan park and make sure there’s a fire warning system in place and you know the routine should there be a fire on site.
-There should be at least a five metre gap between you and your neighbours (3.5 metres at the corners) to prevent fires from spreading quickly.
+There should be a sufficient gap between caravans to prevent fires from spreading quickly.

 - When buying a second-hand static caravan, check the age of electric appliances such as fridge freezers and make sure they’re in good working order

 - Make sure all electrical appliances are of a proprietary make and meet UK specifications.

 - Charging electrical devices: Avoid using low-cost, imported phone chargers as these can easily overheat.
 “Don’t overload sockets and make sure electrical equipment is safe with good quality charging cables,” said Scott.
 Only use the charger and power cable recommended by the manufacturer.
 Cheap chargers or cables are likely to breach UK safety standards and the use of poor quality components could increase the fire risk in your caravan.
 Always unplug chargers when done and make sure cables aren’t tightly packed so they don’t overheat.
 Avoid charging mobile devices, computers and game consoles for long periods and don’t leave them plugged in overnight or when you’re out.

 - Only use laptops on hard surfaces so it can ventilate and don’t cover any devices with pillows, bedding, or clothing.